International student: Netherlands

-As of 2017, 81,000 international students studied in the Netherlands, compromising 12% of the higher education student population.
-Of these students, 12,500 students or 15.4% were Dutch nationals who had studied elsewhere previously.
+As of 2017, 81,000 international students studied in the Netherlands, comprising 12% of the higher education student population.
+Of these students, 12,500 students, or 15.4,% were Dutch nationals who had studied elsewhere previously.
 Three-fourths of international students in the Netherlands come from European Union countries, with the largest segment of that population coming from Germany.
 Of the non-EU students, the largest portion is composed of Chinese students.
 Two-thirds of all international students come to the Netherlands for their bachelor's degree.

 Russia

-Russia, since the Soviet times, has been a hub for international students, mainly from the developing world.
+Russia, since Soviet times, has been a hub for international students, mainly from the developing world.
 It is the world's fifth-leading destination for international students, hosting roughly 300 thousand in 2019.

 The top 10 countries sending students to Russia in 2019 are listed below.